Ray Birmingham is entering his eighth year as head coach of the UNM baseball team after another successful campaign in 2014.

 It was such a good season for UNM that the Lobos were setting records off the field as well.
 A program-record 16 student-athletes were named Academic All-Mountain West, and a record-tying six were named Mountain West Scholar-Athletes.
 Josh Melendez, who earned both those distinctions, was also honored as on the Capital One Academic All-District Team selected by CoSIDA.

 The team's success in 2013 was no isolated incident, though.
-Birmingham now has a record of 203-154 in six years at UNM, the most a Lobo skipper has ever had in his first six years at the helm of the program.
-He also has a conference record of 98-49 for a winning percentage of .667, which is the best as UNM head coach has ever had in league play.
-He has already guided the Lobos to four of the six winningest seasons in program history.
+Birmingham now has a record of 240-174-1 in seven years at UNM, the most a Lobo skipper has ever had in his first seven years at the helm of the program.
+He also has a conference record of 118-59 for a winning percentage of .667, which is the best a UNM head coach has ever had in league play.
+He has already guided the Lobos to five of the seven winningest seasons in program history.

 One of those seasons was 2012 when Birmingham guided the Lobos to their fourth 30-win season in five years, a share of the MW regular-season title, and their second straight conference tournament championship.
 That guaranteed the Lobos another trip to the NCAA tournament.